-We use the finite state machine to search for the pattern as follows.
+We can use this finite state machine to search for the pattern as follows.
 At all times, we have a current text character T[i] and a current node in the graph, which is usually labeled by some pattern character P[j].
 We iterate the following rules: